 Marijuana Moisture Test Laboratory

-Modern Canna Science is a medical cannabis analytical testing laboratory in Florida that helps safeguard patients by providing growers, dispensaries, and health professionals with accurate cannabinoid and terpenoid data that allows specific marijuana products to be matched to patients with particular medical conditions.
+Modern Canna is a medical cannabis and hemp analytical testing laboratory in Florida that helps safeguard patients by providing growers, dispensaries, and health professionals with accurate data.
 Our tests determine whether or not medical cannabis samples contain contaminants that could put patients at risk.
-Not only do our expert lab analysts and mocrobiologists inspect every sample for foreign matter, they also test for mycotoxins, microbes, pesticides, heavy metals, and solvents used in the production of cannabis-based concentrates – all of which can pose risks to a patient’s health if present in high enough quantities.
-We also perform a cannabis moisture test to confirm that the samples have been adequately cured.
+Not only do our lab analysts and mocrobiologists inspect every sample for foreign matter, they also test for mycotoxins, microbes, pesticides, heavy metals, and solvents used in the production of cannabis-based concentrates – all of which can pose risks to a patient’s health if present in high enough quantities.
+We also perform a cannabis moisture testing to confirm that the samples have been adequately cured.
 For cannabis moisture analysis services in Florida, please contact our labs today by calling or through our online form.

 Additional cannabis moisture testing resources: